 There are several areas of the Site, especially in areas adjacent to the Hudson River, in which evidence of soil erosion or subsidence beneath the concrete slab (i.e. voids) have been observed.
-These areas will be assessed by using a hammer drill to access the subsurface and evaluating soil contact with the slab.
+These areas, as shown on Figure 2-2 within Appendix 2, will be assessed by using a hammer drill to access the subsurface and evaluating soil contact with the slab.
 Results of this evaluation will be used to support the remedial design.